 Certain employees at each of our production facilities are organized by labor unions.
+We strive to maintain good relationships with all our employees, including the unions and workers' councils representing those employees.
 In Europe, our union employees are covered by master collective bargaining agreements for the chemical industry that are generally renewed annually.
 In Canada, our union employees are covered by a collective bargaining agreement that expires in June 2021.
-At December 31, 2019, approximately 86% of our worldwide workforce is organized under collective bargaining agreements.
-It is possible that there could be future work stoppages or other labor disruptions that could materially and adversely affect our business, results of operations, financial position or liquidity.
+At December 31, 2020, approximately 86% of our worldwide workforce is organized under collective bargaining agreements.
+We did not experience any work stoppages during 2020, although it is possible that there could be future work stoppages or other labor disruptions that could materially and adversely affect our business, results of operations, financial position or liquidity.